discernus/research/lakoff_framing_experiment/experiment.md

 2. **Family Model Discrimination**: The framework should successfully distinguish between Strict Father and Nurturant Parent orientations across all three dimensions.

-3. **Coherence Validation**: Statistical analysis should reveal the predicted clustering of family model components as hypothesized by Lakoff's theory.
+3. **Pattern Recognition**: Case study analysis should reveal distinct patterns of family model components as suggested by Lakoff's theory.

 4. **Strategic Pattern Recognition**: The framework should identify distinct communication profiles based on family model emphasis patterns.